bowers-illinois-edu/bowershansen-CI-course/unit-goals-presumptions.md

 	- how much is known about baseline characteristics
 	- sample size
 	- ...
+ - In statistical computations, expect to err.
+Trust but validate.
+ - ACEs vs FACEs
 - Widely agreed that RCTs suffice to establish causation in social and medical science.
 Less agreement re whether an RCT is necessary, importance of merely establishing causation.

 ### If it fits in....

 - Three trends in quantitative analysis